winter141/predictive-model-t2dm/README.md

 Rather than iAUC, we could look at the max, rate of change, etc.

-Fiber slows down absorbtion of glucose
+Fiber slows down absorption of glucose

 Insulin helps sugar move from your blood into your cells.